 At 99 pounds (45kg), it’s not the most lightweight option, but it’s easy to haul in a vehicle and even comes with wheels for moving it by hand.

 The DELTA Pro is the solution for overlanders seeking to leave paved roads and highways behind in their pursuit of natural wonders.
-You can visit every one of the 15 National Parks scattered across the UK and rely on your DELTA Pro to keep you charged throughout your travels.
+You can visit every one of the 92 provincial parks scattered across Canadaand rely on your DELTA Pro to keep you charged throughout your travels.

 2. EcoFlow DELTA Max